|Table of Contents|

 One family is from Siemianowka, Poland, near Bialystok (Rumsziszker, later Rubinstein).
 Another is from Vilna (Rumszycki, later Rumschitzki).

-I found a short biography on Joseph M. Rumshisky at the LOC.
-He was born in Vilna 1879-81 (exact year unknown).
+I found a short biography of Joseph M. Rumshisky at the LOC.
+He was born in Vilna, circa 1879-81 (exact year is unknown).
 He grew up in a musical environment.
-His father sometimes led the synagogue services, his mother organized vocal groups.
-Joseph arrived in the US in 1904 via London.
-He composed over 100 operettas and operas for the Yiddish theater.
+His father sometimes led synagogue services; his mother organized vocal groups.
+Joseph arrived in the United States in 1904 via London.
+He composed over one-hundred operettas and operas for the Yiddish Theater.
 He also composed popular songs and liturgical music.

-In 1944, 12 years before his death, he wrote an autobiography in Yiddish entitled "Klangen fun Mein Leben" (Echoes of My Life).
+In 1944, twelve years before his death, he wrote an autobiography in Yiddish entitled "Klangen fun Mein Leben" (Echoes of My Life).

 Come to think of it, there was even a family named Rumshishker living in Butrimonys in 1858.